MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/arena/arena-user-scenarios.md

 * To perform better than others.

 ### Arena participant scenario

 Jin Yu plays Gears of War every day and wants more Gears games.
-He’s very engaged in multiplayer and over-indexes on his interest in Co-Op campaigns.
-His favorite modes are Horde and Versus.
-Tournaments introduces yet another mode of competition, where it’s taken to a bigger stage.
-His mastery is witnessed by a streaming audience and is celebrated by the Arena ecosystem.
+Jin Yu is very engaged in multiplayer, and is interested in Co-Op campaigns.

+Jin Yu's favorite modes are Horde and Versus.
+Tournaments introduces yet another mode of competition, where competition is taken to a bigger stage.

+Jin Yu's mastery is witnessed by a streaming audience, and is celebrated by the Arena ecosystem.